18F/content-guide/_pages/our-style/conscious-style.md

 Use _citizens_ for information related to U.S. citizenship, for example, when describing who is eligible to vote in federal elections.

 Be careful with _Americans_ or _the American public_.
 These terms are [ambiguous](https://en.wikipedia.org/wiki/Names_for_United_States_citizens) and are often used as synonyms for _citizens_.
 In most cases, _the public_ is equally clear and more inclusive.
-That said, referring to Americans and America can be useful if you want to inspire readers or take a more patriotic tone.
+That said, referring to _Americans_ or _the American people_ can be useful if you want to inspire readers or take a more patriotic tone.

 ## Gender